 The Corporation has concluded employment agreements with the Named Executive Officers to provide a consistent and comprehensive framework of employment for each executive officer.
 These agreements cover the job description, obligations, aggregate compensation, as well as the clauses concerning termination of employment for cause, without cause, and in the event of a change of control.
-If the position of the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation will pay the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation of the Corporation will pay the Chief Operating Officer is terminated without cause or following a change of control, the Corporation will pay the Chief Operating Officer an amount equal to 4 months of his base salary.
-If the position of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer an amount equal to 12 months of his base salary.
+If the position of the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation will pay the President and Chief Executive Officer an amount equal to 24 months of his base salary.
+If the position of the Chief Operating Officer is terminated without cause or following a change of control, the Corporation will pay the Chief Operating Officer an amount equal to 4 months of his base salary.
+If the position of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer an amount equal to 12 months of his base salary.